• HOME

 Anatomic Relationships, 1995-2004

-The Anatomic Relationships are a series of large, mixed media, multi-paneled, interactive paintings that engage different human senses in the process of perception.
+The Anatomic Relationships (Wave 3) are large, mixed media, multi-paneled, interactive paintings that engage different human senses in the process of perception.
 These paintings can be smelled, touched, tasted, heard and otherwise perceived.
-They challenge viewers and force them to break away from the conventional way of experiencing art.

 1001 Smells, 1997